tmux-python/tmuxp/docs/configuration/index.md

 ````

-Breaking down the basic configuration into sections:
+Breaking down the basic workspace into sections:

 1. A session name